lesari08/Custom-Vector/README.md

 A custom vector container that replicates the functionality of the std::vector class.
 Uses Google Tests for testing (TO-DO)

-## Build Instructions (Linux)
+## Build Instructions (From Linux Terminal)
 Requirements: CMake

-1. Open a terminal window.
-2. Change to the directory where you want to download the project.
-3. Clone the project using the following command:
+1. Clone the project

       `git clone https://github.com/lesari08/Custom-Vector.git`

-4. Change to the project directory:
+2. Open the cloned projects directory

     `cd Custom-Vector/`
-6. Create a build directory:
+3. Create a build directory:
     `mkdir build`
-7. Change to the build directory:
+4. CD to the build directory:
     `cd build`

-8. Generate the build files using CMake:
+5. Generate the build files using CMake:
     `cmake ..`

-9. Build the project:
+6. Build the project:
     `cmake --build .`

-10. Run the executable:
+7. Run the executable:
-    `./CustomVector`
+    `bin/CustomVector`

 Note: Make sure you have CMake installed on your system before proceeding with the build instructions.